Birth certificate: Ukraine

-In Ukraine, a child's birth must be registered at the Civil Registry Office located either at the place of the child's birth or at the place of registration of the parents (mother and/or father).
+In Ukraine, a child's birth must be registered either at the Civil Registry Office or Center for the Provision of Administrative Services located either at the place of the child's birth or at the place of registration of the parents (mother and/or father).
+Alternatively, either of the parents can order a birth certificate issue online, as a part of child support program application via Ukrainian governmental portal, Diia.
+In such case, the request for birth registration will be sent to the chosen Civil Registry Office, where the applicant will be able to collect the requested certificate.

 If a child is born in a hospital, a medical certificate serves as proof of the place of birth.
-In cases where a child is born at home, in transport, or in other settings, alternative evidence may be required.
-The parents' place of registration is verified by a stamp in their passports.
+In cases where a child is born at home, in transport, or in other settings, alternative evidence may be required, such as medical certificates from both mother's gynecologist and a pediatrician or DNA testing in case the former option is unavailable.
+The parents' place of registration is verified either by a stamp in their domestic passports (for old national ID holders with pre-December 2021 stamps) or via Diia which uses data from digital local registries (except for data from the territories occupied by Russia in 2014-2015, before said registries establishment in 2016).
 If the residence and registration locations differ, the local Civil Registry Office may still register the child at the parents' registered address.

+Upon the birth certificate issue, parents can add it to their digital documents in Diia, which have the same power as physical certificates.
+Only birth certificates of underage children can be added to the parent's account.
+Adult citizens may find their own birth certificates added automatically, if the appropriate registry has been digitalised.

-However, due to the ongoing Russian invasion of Ukraine, many births occurring after the onset of the conflict have gone unregistered.
+Due to the ongoing Russian invasion of Ukraine, many births occurring after the onset of the conflict have gone unregistered.
+Between 2014 and 2025, approximately 350-450 thousands of children have been born in the occupied territories, but only 15-20% have a Ukrainian birth certificate.

 Controversy

 In countries such as the United States, the use of the birth certificate to enforce racial segregation, policies of white supremacy, as part of Indigenous erasure, and allotment of Indigenous identity and lands has a history in the Jim Crow era and the 1924 Racial Integrity Act.
 Problems stemming from the history of adoptions laws, especially the practice of amending the original birth certificate and replacing the information with the adoptive parents "as if" they were the child's birth parents and sealing the original, has prompted a number of recent debates.
 The use of birth certificates to enforce gender identity has also garnered attention regarding transgender rights.